-This guide contains a functional grouping of the ITU-T Recommendations on optical technology (e.g., optical fibres and cables, physical optical interfaces, optical fibre submarine cable systems).
+Supplement 42 to ITU-T G-series Recommendations contains a functional grouping of the ITU-T Recommendations on optical fibres and systems technology (e.g., optical fibres and cables, physical optical interfaces, optical fibre submarine cable systems).

 An introduction to each category with more than one Recommendation outlines the subjects which are common to the category.